How to Calculate How to Calculate ROAS: Formula, Benchmarks, Common Mistakes (+ Free Calculator)

 ROAS stands for Return on Ad Spend.
 In plain terms, it measures how much revenue your business earns for every euro (or dollar) spent on advertising.

-The formula is simple: ROAS = Revenue / Ad Spend
+The formula is simple: ROAS = Revenue from ads / Total ad spend

 Here’s a practical example: if you spend €1.000 on Meta Ads and generate €3.000 in sales, your ROAS is 3.0.
 That means for every €1 invested, you earn €3 back.